krbnite/krbnite.github.io/_in_progress/2019-06-The-Quest-for-Blackbox-Interpretability-Take-1.md

 anything and everything by default, so the article serves as a great read for those inclined to one-hot their catvars.

-Anyway, major take away here is that "feature importances" in sklearn's RF have a certain arbitrariness to them that is dependent on variable representations.
-To keep some interpretability, do not one-hot encode the categorical variable (but encode it numerically, if necessary).
+Anyway, major take away here is that (Gini) feature importances in scikit-learn's RF have a certain arbitrariness to them that is dependent on variable representations.
+If your only option was Gini importance, then to keep the "inherent" Gini importances, do not one-hot encode the categorical variable (though encode it numerically, if not already).
 A nice side effect here is that the model should also perform better in this representation for low-cardinality catvars (`levels < 1k`).

 # Dependence on Number of CatVar Levels
-One potential setback though: [apparently](https://towardsdatascience.com/explaining-feature-importance-by-example-of-a-random-forest-d9166011959e), high-cardinality catvars also artificially outrank other variables.
+One potential setback though: [for Gini importances](https://towardsdatascience.com/explaining-feature-importance-by-example-of-a-random-forest-d9166011959e), high-cardinality catvars can artificially outrank lower-cardinality categorical variables.

 In the last section, we assumed the feature importance of the high-cardinality categorical variable was true and that the one-hot representation obscured this truth.
 But the default feature importance algorithm in scikit-learn's